rna-oop/2425-m1-geniomhe-group-6/lab1/README.md

 #### Entity PhyloTree
 - Since a phylogenetic tree here is defined for a given RNA family, hence a tree belongs only to one family.
 - But a family can have 0 (if it does not yet have a tree associated with it) or multiple phylogenetic trees (because probably different algorithms can be used to construct the tree, or different versions at different times can exist).
+- An important consideration during the uml design is portraying teh class as a Tree data structure which by definition is going to be recursive, this is embedded through the `root` relationship in the `PhyloTree` class with `TreeNode`, that will be represented as an attribute during implementation.

 #### Entity TreeNode